teddywing/chrome-copy-urls-from-all-tabs/README.md

 Preferences can be customised via the Options page.
 The browser action button that appears in the toolbar can be configured to either open a new tab containing the backup text, or download the text as a file.

-The name of the downloaded file is presently not configurable.
+The downloaded file's prefix can be changed if desired.

 ## Installing